lupelius/React-Node-File-Uploads/README.md

 eslint-plugin-security: help identify potential security hotspots as I develop the apis

 ## API
-// Any general observation about the API?
-// document each endpoint using the following template:
 ```
 ### GET /resources
 // Description of the endpoint: